GECKODocs/docs2/docs/user_preferences.md

 ### Workspace Settings

 #### Minimise task cards
-If you want to minimise all task cards on project view by default, check this box.
+If you want to minimise all task cards on workspace view by default, check this box.